asankaSovis/password-manager-CSharpLibrary/README.md

 - Viewing and copying functionality
 - Help and About sections
 - Setting up a passcode
+- Add way to get a new line on command line by pressing enter

 ## Fixes and Features for the Next Release
 - *Suggest new features*